jotruebl/jotruebl.github.io/_posts/2020-12-22-surfsense.md

 - Modeling
 ---

 I'd like to share with you what I believe are the three biggest problems with the various surf forecast/report services that are currently available, and why I think machine learning is well suited to address these problems.
-Ultimately, it's my view that **a surf forecasting service driven by machine learning has the potential toto provide more affordable, accurate forecasts to users in a way that better aligns with the values of surf culture.**
+Ultimately, it's my view that **a surf forecasting service driven by machine learning has the potential to provide more affordable, accurate forecasts to users in a way that better aligns with the values of surf culture.**

 Without wasting any time, let's dive in and start with the first and most obvious problem.
 Please note that for the sake of brevity, when I say 'surf forecast' I'm talking about both 'surf forecasts', which are made in advance, and 'surf reports', which describe the current conditions.